Position Type: hourly, expected 40 hours/week

-- Lead volunteers and staff dishwasher in the preparation, serving, and cleanup of meals
+- Lead volunteers in the preparation, serving, and cleanup of meals

 - Ensure the safe handling of food by complying with local health and safety standards

-- Create a welcoming environment for all volunteers and program participants
+- Create a dynamic and welcoming environment for all volunteers and program participants

 - Independently plan monthly menus, recipes, and weekly shopping lists

-- Maintain organized food storage spaces, inventory, and coordinate weekly ordering of food
+- Maintain organized food storage spaces and coordinate food delivery

 - Participate in HIP events throughout the year

 Preferred Skills and Qualifications